-Our principal administrative, sales, marketing and research and development facilities are located in Santa Clara, California.
-We also lease office space and executive suites in various other geographic locations domestically and internationally for sales and service personnel and engineering operations.
-Our aggregate lease expense for fiscal 2011 was approximately \$4.3 million.
-We believe our current facilities will adequately meet our growth needs for the foreseeable future.
-In addition, we are actively engaged in efforts to sell excess property we acquired in prior years.
+The Company's principal administrative, sales, and marketing facilities are located in Santa Clara, California.
+The Company also leases office space and executive suites in various other geographic locations domestically and internationally for research & development, sales and service personnel and administration.
+The Company's aggregate lease expense for fiscal 2012 was approximately \$4.3 million.
+Extreme Networks is actively engaged in efforts to sell excess property that was acquired in prior years.